G-U-N/Awesome-Consistency-Models/README.md

 - Distilling ODE Solvers of Diffusion Models into Smaller Steps (**CVPR 2024**)

+- Back to Basics: Revisiting REINFORCE Style Optimization for Learning from Human Feedback in LLMs

+- ReMax: A Simple, Effective, and Efficient Reinforcement Learning Method for Aligning Large Language Models

+- DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models

 > If you find some work missing, please PR.